IVDgenomicslab/IVDgenomics.github.io/index.md

 Here, we used Melanoma reference dataset (without tumor cells) as the training dataset to predcit the cell types in a melanoma test dataset.

-The gene position file used for single cell copy number variation analysis and gene list file used for epithelial score analysis could be obtained [here].
+The gene position file used for single cell copy number variation analysis and gene list file used for epithelial score analysis could be obtained [here](https://github.com/IVDgenomicslab/scDetect/tree/master/scDetect-Cancer-file).